Faculty Support for Accommodations

 • Contacting Student Disability Services immediately if questions or concerns arise.

-• Remembering that participation by a student is voluntary and they are responsible for the choices they make.
+• Remembering participation by a student is voluntary and they are responsible for the choices they make.

 12272